Cryogenic electron microscopy

 How does cryogenic electron microscopy work?

 Cryo-EM begins by flash-freezing the sample using liquid ethane, which has itself been prepared using liquid nitrogen.
-This causes the sample to freeze so quickly that no ice crystals can form, as they would inhibit the results.
-The molecules are also preserved in their natural conformations, which allows them to be readily analyzed and imaged using an electron microscope.
+This causes the sample to freeze so quickly that no ice crystals can form, which is crucial as they would inhibit the results.
+The molecules are also preserved in their natural conformations, which allows them to be readily analyzed and imaged using electron microscopy.

 Although the term cryo-EM refers to cryogenic electron microscopy more generally, it is almost always used to mean cryo-TEM, i.e. the combination of flash-freezing with transmission electron microscopy.
 Cryo-SEM is also possible, but far less common.